aleCombi/ChenSignatures.jl/python/README.md

 ## Use Cases

-- Financial time series
+- Financial time series and derivatives pricing
-- Sensor data and IoT
-- Neural CDEs / differential ML
+- Neural CDEs and machine learning
-- Representation learning
+- Feature engineering and representation learning
-- Anomaly detection

 ---